Building Multi-Agent Memory Systems: Architecture Patterns

 # Billing agent resolves using full session context

-session_memories = client.memory.search(
+session_memories = client.search_memories(

 session_id=session.id,